First aid kit

 Large and small first aid kits used by the British Red Cross for event first aid, in the internationally recognized safety green with a white cross.
 These kits also feature the red cross, which is a protected symbol under the Geneva Conventions and may only be used by the Red Cross or military.

-A first aid kit is a collection of supplies and equipment used to provide immediate medical care, known as first aid, for minor injuries and emergencies until professional treatment becomes available.
+A first-aid kit, or medkit and med kit, is a collection of supplies and equipment used to provide immediate medical care, known as first aid, for minor injuries and emergencies until professional treatment becomes available.
 Kits are assembled for a wide range of settings, and their contents vary according to anticipated risks, the training level of users, local regulations, and applicable standards.
 Personal or household kits usually contain only a limited range of basic supplies, while in many countries employers are legally required to maintain workplace kits that conform to national specifications, such as the ANSI/ISEA Z308.1-2021 standard in the United States or DIN 13164:2022 for motor vehicle kits in Germany.

 First aid equipment is generally identified by the ISO 7010 "first aid" symbol (a white cross on a green background), while the red cross emblem is legally protected under the Geneva Conventions and reserved for humanitarian and military medical services.
 Proper maintenance of a kit involves regular inspection and the replacement of used or expired items.

+The contents of a first-aid box vary depending on its intended use, local medical practices, and regulatory requirements, but most kits include a combination of medical supplies, basic medications, and protective equipment.
+Common items found in household and travel first aid boxes include adhesive bandages, sterile gauze pads, adhesive tape, antiseptic solutions, cotton wool, scissors, tweezers, disposable gloves, and wound dressings.
+Many kits also contain medications for immediate symptom relief, such as analgesics, antihistamines, antacids, and topical creams for burns, rashes, or minor skin infections.

+Specialized first-aid boxes may include additional items tailored to specific environments.
+For example, vehicle first-aid kits often include reflective safety vests and emergency blankets, while workplace or industrial kits may contain eye wash solutions, burn dressings, and trauma supplies.
+Kits designed for schools, sports facilities, or outdoor activities are similarly adapted to address the most common injuries associated with those settings.

+Importance in emergency preparedness

+First-aid boxes play a crucial role in emergency preparedness by enabling rapid response to injuries and sudden medical conditions.
+Immediate first aid can help prevent complications, reduce the severity of injuries, and improve outcomes while awaiting professional medical assistance.
+Public health organizations and emergency response agencies commonly recommend that first-aid boxes be readily accessible in homes, vehicles, workplaces, and public spaces, and that users receive basic first-aid training to ensure effective use of the contents.